w-hat/ember-whatbars/README.md

 <iframe src="https://www.youtube.com/embed/{{v}}" frameborder="0"></iframe>
 ```

-### Other Details

-Currently, the arguments to a component may only contain a limited set of
-characters (matching `/[\w\d\_\-]+/`).
-Specifically, whitespace in the
-component arguments is not currently suppported.

-This addon used to rely on implementation details of Glimmer 1 templates.
-Now it is written at a higher level so that it works with Glimmer 2 as well.

-Note that this addon is under development and its interface may still change
+This addon is under development and its interface may still change.
-drastically.

 ## Installation